 Often, addiction treatment conquers the initial addiction, but without sober living to transition back into life, bad habits and routines too easily reemerge.
 Sober living offers a support net to fully shape your new life in recovery with other people who are facing the same difficulties.
 You’ll gain a strong support network and community to help you handle triggers, navigate difficult days, and continue moving forward.

-Above all, sober living facilities are best for those who want to ensure they continue to live in a substance-free environment.
+Above all, sober houses are best for those who want to ensure they continue to live in a substance-free environment.
 You’ll improve your chances to avoiding relapse, gain peer support in your recovery, and be held accountable for your choices and actions.

 This helps you to live your best sober life.